Which begs the question, right now, in 2018 is blogging still a viable business and growth strategy?

 Well let’s say you take a survey on my site, and I find out that half the people that take it are interested in a lifestyle business so that they can travel full time.
 While the other half simply wants to spend more time with their family.

-I can then segment out these two types of people and send emails that, while having the same actionable content, uses language that will appeal to each group.
+I can then segment out these two types of people and send emails that, while having the same actionable content, use language that will appeal to each group.

 One will have travel stories, hacks, and photos of exotic locations.
 While the other might focus on the day to day benefits of being able to work from home.

-By embracing advanced email automations and segmentations, you’re able to give each of your subscribers more useful information for their life.
+By embracing advanced email automations and segmentation, you’re able to give each of your subscriber’s more useful information for their life.

 Right now, I pretty much send out the same thing to my entire list.